Agile Cultures

 Four behaviors are evidenced by diasporic Homo sapiens during this period of expansion from 90,000 to 12,000 years ago.

-Exploration was driven by curiosity, and improved episodic memory preserved the lessons of success and failure.
+Second, curiosity and abstract thinking drove exploration, and improved episodic memory preserved the lessons of success and failure.

 The Foundation Layers